 The island state is ground zero for testing and development of genetically engineered (GE) crops.
 Since most of these seeds are designed to tolerate increased herbicide use, communities are experiencing unprecedented exposure to pesticide runoff and drift.

 Deeply concerned about the health, environmental and cultural impacts of these chemicals, engaged community members on both Kaua’i and Mau’i won local ordinances calling for increased buffer zones, regular reporting and — in the case of Mau’i — a moratorium on testing and cultivation of GE crops.

 These victories came in the face of unprecedented opposition spending.
-In Mau’i alone, corporations like Monsanto and Dow spent nearly $8 million — making the battle the most expensive local ordinance campaign in history.
+In Mau’i alone, corporations like Bayer (now merged with Monsanto) and Dow spent nearly $8 million — making the battle the most expensive local ordinance campaign in history.
 Though the ordinances passed in both counties, they were immediately challenged in court by the corporations.

 Progress from the ground up